-This unique program equips our CAREGivers to deliver distinctive evocation care based on research and experience.
-Rather than focusing on the diagnosis and symptoms of the disease, our program focuses on the nursing care and dignity of the patient with dementia.
+This unique program equips our CAREGivers to deliver distinctive evocation care based on research and experience for your loved ones.
+Rather than focusing on the diagnosis and symptoms of the disease, our program focuses on the nursing home care and dignity of the patient with dementia.

 This relationship-centered approach enables home CAREGivers to provide individualized care that:

 - Helps your loved one remain safe and calm at home